sodesocompany/Chipmunk-Objective-C-Wrapper/README.markdown

 Current head release:

-- Added the following method:
+- Changed the following method:
-  - (void)setIgnoreWindowContainmentCollisions:(BOOL)ignoreWindowContainmentCollisions;
+  -(void)addDefaultCollisionHandler:(id)target begin:(SEL)begin preSolve:(SEL)preSolve postSolve:(SEL)postSolve separate:(SEL)separate;

+  This method now has an extra argument: ignoreContainmentCollisions:(BOOL)ignoreContainmentCollisions;

   By default the wrapper will not pass along collision events between the shapes and the window containment.
   If you do want to receive these events set this to NO.